 Educational Home > Diamond Education > The 4 C's > Cut

-Cut is considered the most important characteristic of a diamond because even if a diamond has perfect color and clarity, a diamond with a poor cut will have dulled brilliance.
+Cut is considered the most important characteristic of a diamond.
 A good cut gives a diamond its brilliance, which is the brightness that seems to come from the very center of a diamond.
-The angles and finish of any diamond are what determine its ability to handle light, which affects the brilliance.
+A poor cut will leave even a diamond with perfect color and clarity looking dull.
+The angles and finish of any diamond are what determine its ability to handle light and, therefore determine its brilliance.

-When a diamond is well-cut, light will enter through the table and travel to the pavilion where it will reflect the light from one side to the other before reflecting back out of the diamond through the table.
-This light refers to the brilliance of a diamond and the flashing, fiery effect that makes it so attractive.
+When a diamond is well-cut, light enters through the table and travels to the pavilion where the light bounces from one side to the other before reflecting back out through the table.
+How the light moves within a diamond is dependent on its cut, and the result of a good cut is the brilliant, flashing, and fiery effect that makes a diamond so attractive.

-The width and depth have a great effect on how light travels within the diamond, and how it exits in the form of brilliance.
-If it is too shallow, the light will be lost out the sides causing the diamond to lose brilliance.
+The width and depth determine how light travels within the diamond, and how it exits in the form of brilliance.
+If a cut is too shallow, the light seeps out the sides causing the diamond to lose brilliance.
 If it is too deep, the light escapes out the bottom causing the diamond to appear dark and dull.

 Master gem cutters, mathematicians, scientists, and jewelers have been developing unique and proprietary cuts to draw the beauty out of gemstone material.
 Some gem cuts are created to maximize the sparkle, while other gem cuts are created to draw the viewer into the gemstone.